Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-\item Developing mechanisms for eliciting value importance, as the importance of values is critical when understanding what values influence which behaviours.
-As illustrated earlier, humans or AI may provide such measures of importance.
+\item \emph{Developing mechanisms for determining value importance, as it is the importance of values that ultimately influences behaviour.} As illustrated earlier, humans or AI may provide such measures of importance.
 For example, an AI can learn which values are more important than others from past interactions.
-Humans and AI can provide a partial order over a subset of the value nodes of a taxonomy.
+Humans and/or AI can provide a partial order over a subset of the value nodes of a taxonomy.
 Transformation mechanisms, such as that presented by Serramia et al.~\cite{10.5555/3237383.3237891}, can transform a partial order into concrete measures for value importance assigned to each node appearing in that partial order.
-Propagation mechanisms (such as our proposed Algorithm~\ref{alg:propagation}) can then be developed to compute the importance measure of the remaining nodes of the taxonomy to ensure coherence of importance across the whole taxonomy.
-Such transformation and propagation mechanisms will be helpful in practice because obtaining the importance measure of every taxonomy node is usually only sometimes feasible (as per the discussion below). \end{enumerate}
+Propagation mechanisms (such as the proposed Algorithm~\ref{alg:propagation}) can then be developed to compute the importance measure of the remaining nodes in the taxonomy, ensuring coherence of importance across the entire taxonomy.
+Such transformation and propagation mechanisms will be helpful in practice because obtaining the importance measure of every taxonomy node is not always feasible (as per the discussion below).
+Research is also needed to explore how the importance of values might change in different contexts and over time, leading to dynamic prioritisation of values.

-These three research goals focus on identifying value relations, value semantics specified through property nodes, and value importance, which are crucial elements for deliberating and reasoning over values and aid the design of our value taxonomies.
+\item \emph{Designing methods for conflict detection and resolution \emph{within} and \emph{across} value taxonomies.} As entities typically hold sets of disjoint value taxonomies that collectively form their value system, conflicts may arise not only within a single taxonomy but also across separate taxonomies.
+For instance, privacy and security may reside in distinct taxonomies but still exhibit oppositional or trade-off relationships.
+Our proposed VTM supports resolving conflicts relating to the relative importance of values within a unified taxonomy.
+Extending it to handle cross-taxonomy relationships requires incorporating additional relational types such as adjacency (similarity), opposition, and orthogonality.
+These relations, inspired by work such as Schwartz's theory of universal values, enable reasoning over potentially conflicting but structurally separate value concepts. \end{enumerate}